manankannase/Intrducing-LLM-for-Conversational-SQL/README.md

 # Intrducing-LLM-for-Conversational-SQL

-    <p>It is a simple chat application integrated with MySQL for querying databases using natural language.
-It provides a conversational interface for interacting with your MySQL database, enabling users to ask questions and receive SQL-based responses.</p>
+    It is a simple chat application integrated with MySQL for querying databases using natural language.
+It provides a conversational interface for interacting with your MySQL database, enabling users to ask questions and receive SQL-based responses.

  <h2>Features</h2>
     <ul>